 | Mudgee Observatory is located just outside the small

-town of Mudgee in country New South Wales, Australia (149 deg E, 32 deg S).
-It has been a
+town of Mudgee in country New South Wales, Australia.

+(149 deg E, 32 deg S).

-and used on occasion by the university of NSW, the staff of Sydney Observatory and
+The facilities have been used on occasion by the

+University of NSW, the staff of Sydney Observatory and

 of the Sutherland Astronomical Society.

 We are now open to the general public and catering for